tebri11/en-for-designers/08-clarity-first/index.md

 - **Analysis**
   - The analysis is an essential part of my work.
 It will help me evaluate the advantages and disadvantages of the competitor and possible inspiration.
 - **Colors**
   - The colors play a big role in my project.
-I was inspired by a learning center place.
+I was inspired by the education center place.
 - **Logotype**
   - It's an original name made up only of fonts without a pictogram or image.